majur/majur.github.io/_tabs/cv.md

 ## 👨‍💻 Work experience
-### Web developer

-`Freelancer, Trnava – (2012 - 2016)`

-As a free spirit, I longed for independence and I was working as a freelancer for almost 4 years.
-I held the role of developer, tester, and project manager.
-I used WordPress, HTML and CSS for web development.
-I gained experience as an administrator on various hosting providers.

-### QA Tester
+### Senior QA Tester

-`Indra Avitech s.r.o., Bratislava – (2016 - 2018)`
+`NER System s.r.o., Bratislava – (2020 - Today)`

-I started working at Avitech as a QA Tester.
-My responsibility was to test web and desktop apps.
-I also had to maintain the test suite and write test scenarios for new features.
+My hobby is Ruby on Rails and when I got the opportunity to work in a company where they develop RoR application, I jumped at it.
+In a small team I take care of testing as the only tester.
+That's why automation is important, and I wrote a set of regression tests in Cypress.
+We have apps for iOS and Android for managing employee attendance, which I am also testing.

 ### Test Manager